Equivalence of Single-server and Multiple-servers Blind Quantum Computation Protocols: Preliminaries

-In this section, we first describe a blind protocol.
-Blind protocol, first proposed by Childs\cite{Childs}, is a security feature that hides not only the input and output but also the computation algorithms from the server.
-This means that when calculated using the Blind protocol, the server does not even know what calculation the user has done.
-Homomorphic encryption\cite{FHE}, known as a similar on classical computation, encrypts only input and output.
-Thus, the Blind protocol is more powerful than homomorphic encryption, but it is only found in quantum computation.
-Of course, quantum computation trivially includes classical computation, so classical computation can also use blind protocols as part of quantum computation.
-Broadbent, Fitzsimons and Kashefi give the following definition of the Blind protocol\cite{BFK}.
+In this subsection, we first describe blind quantum computation protocols.
+A blind quantum computation protocol, first proposed by Childs\cite{Childs}, is a security feature that hides not only the input and output but also the computation algorithms from the server.
+This means that when using a blind quantum computation protocol, the server does not even know what calculation the user has performed.
+Naturally, quantum computation trivially includes classical computation; thus, the classical computation can also use blind quantum computation protocols as part of quantum computation.
+Broadbent, Fitzsimons, and Kashefi gave the following definition for a blind quantum computation protocol\cite{BFK}.

 \begin{defn}[Blindness{\cite[Definition 2]{BFK}}] Let P be a quantum delegated computation on input X and let L(X) be any function of the input.
 We say that a quantum delegated computation protocol is blind while leaking at most L(X) if, on user's input X, for any fixed Y = L(X), the following two hold when given Y : \begin{itemize} \item[1.]
-The distribution of the classical information obtained by Server in P is independent of X. \item[2.]Given the distribution of classical information described in 1, the state of the quantum system obtained by Server in P is fixed and independent of X. \end{itemize} \end{defn}
+The distribution of the classical information obtained by server in P is independent of X. \item[2.]Given the distribution of classical information described in 1, the state of the quantum system obtained by server in P is fixed and independent of X. \end{itemize} \end{defn}

-In this paper, let the condition of definition \ref{defn:Blindness} is called Blindness, and let the protocol that satisfy Blindness is called a Blind protocol.
-This definition refers to that the server only gets the information that the server gets by any calculation, such as the size of the circuit, and not the information that depends on the calculation.
+In this paper, let the condition of definition \ref{defn:Blindness} be called {\sl blindness}, and let the protocol that satisfies the blindness be called a blind quantum computation protocol.
+This definition refers to the fact that the server only gets information obtained through calculations, such as the size of the circuit, and not information that is dependent on the calculation.

-In this study, we focus on the situation in which the protocol can be executed, rather than the specific protocol configuration.
-For example, the Childs's protocol is available when the user can have quantum memory and to execute SWAP gates, and the user and server are in quantum communication.
-In this way, we classify the availability situation of each protocol as each ”usability”.
-This means that protocols that can be used under the same conditions are included in the same usability.